 Unravelling the True Story of the Beautiful Tara Brooch: A Masterpiece of Celtic Metalwork

-Finding the Brooch
+Finding the Tara Brooch

 Rather than the Hill of Tara, the Tara Brooch is recorded to have been found on a beach in Bettystown, near Laytown, County Meath.
 The peasant woman who allegedly found the brooch in August 1850 claimed that the object was in a box in the sand when she made the discovery.

 However, many people don’t believe everything about that story either.
 They think that the brooch was actually unearthed somewhere inland.
-But, in order to avoid a legal dispute with a landowner it may be that the woman’s family lied about the location where the brooch was found.
+But, in order to avoid a legal dispute with a landowner it may be that the woman’s family lied about the location where the artifact was found.

 Beach in Bettystown, County Meath.
-(Bananenfalter/ Public Domain )
+(Bananenfalter/Public Domain)

 From a Jeweler to Exhibitions

 In any event, the brooch was then sold to a dealer, after which it found its way into the hands of a jeweler in Dublin by the name of George Waterhouse.
-At that time, Waterhouse was already producing Celtic Revival jewelry, which had proven extremely popular over the preceding decade.
+At that time, Waterhouse was already producing Celtic revival jewelry, which had proven extremely popular over the preceding decade.
 It was also Waterhouse’s ability to pick up on trends that led to the renaming of the brooch.
 By associating the artifact with the traditional seat of the High Kings of Ireland, the Hill of Tara, Waterhouse added to the brooch’s monetary value and fame.